-Taking into account the Beijing Platform for Action, the ICPD Programme of Action, and the many advances in human rights standards that have followed these important documents, the Post-2015 Agenda provides an opportunity for states to fully reflect on, enumerate, and implement their reproductive rights obligations, in line with the goal of ensuring gender equality.
-This section reflects on how the new goals, targets and indicators developed within the Post-2015 process should reflect human rights standards and provides guidance to states on the measures they should take to ensure that gender equality and reproductive rights are fully reflected in the Post-2015 Agenda.
+Taking into account the Beijing Platform for Action, the ICPD Programme of Action, and the many advances in human rights standards that have followed these important documents, the Post-2015 Agenda provides an opportunity for states to fully reflect on, enumerate and implement their reproductive rights obligations, in line with the goal of ensuring gender equality.
+This section briefly reflects on equality in the Millennium Development Goals (MDGs) and its shortcomings and then provides guidance to states on the measures that should be taken to ensure that gender equality and reproductive rights are fully respected, protected, and fulfilled in the Post-2015 Agenda.